X-43A Flight Makes Aviation History

 Langley and Dryden – A Joint Effort

-The Hyper-X Program, managed by the Aeronautics Research Mission Directorate in Washington, was conducted jointly by the Langley Research Center, Hampton, VA, and the Dryden Flight Research Center, Edwards, CA. Langley was lead center, responsible for hypersonic technology development.
+The Hyper-X Program, managed by the Aeronautics Research Mission Directorate in Washington, was conducted jointly by the Langley Research Center in Hampton, Virginia, and the Dryden (now Armstrong) Flight Research Center in Edwards, California.
+Langley was lead center, responsible for hypersonic technology development.
 Dryden was responsible for flight research, hardware integration, and testing.

 NASA’s Aeronautics Research Mission Directorate develops tools and technologies that can help transform how the air transportation system operates, how new aircraft are designed and manufactured, and how our Nation’s air transportation system can reach unparalleled levels of safety.

-ATK GASL (formerly MicroCraft, Inc.), Tullahoma, TN and Ronkonkoma, NY, built the three X-43A research aircraft and engines.
-Boeing Phantom Works, Huntington Beach, CA, designed the thermal protection and onboard systems.
-The booster was a modified Pegasus rocket built by Orbital Sciences Corp., Chandler, AZ.
+ATK GASL (formerly MicroCraft, Inc.), Tullahoma, Tennessee, and Ronkonkoma, New York, built the three X-43A research aircraft and engines.
+Boeing Phantom Works in Huntington Beach, California, designed the thermal protection and onboard systems.
+The booster was a modified Pegasus rocket built by Orbital Sciences Corp. in Chandler, Arizona.